 In 1988, Andrea Dworkin and Catherine MacKinnon promoted civil rights antipornography legislation (Dworkin & MacKinnon, 1988) under the assumption that pornography diminishes gender equality by promoting an image of women as inferior to men.
 Several empirical studies have examined the claim that pornography disempowers women, fostering sexual aggression (Baron & Strauss, 1989; Linz, 1989) and potentially generating and reinforcing sexual discrimination (Dworkin & MacKinnon, 1988).
 Conversely, the minority body of feminist literature contends that pornography can have positive effects and potentially be empowering for women (Strossen, 1999).
 However, very little empirical analysis of the relationship between gender equality and the characteristics of pornography, or the impact of powerful/subservient women in pornography and gender equality exists (Baron, 1990).
 In addition, the sparse research that does exist was generally conducted in the United States or the West.
 This is a general problem in American psychology, of course (Arnett, 2008).
-Therefore, the purpose of the present study is to investigate whether pornographic images reflect crosscultural differences in gender equality.
-In subsequent research, we would examine whether such cultural differences in depictions have an impact on women's empowerment and disempowerment.
+Therefore, the purpose of the present study is to investigate whether cross-cultural differences in gender equality are reflected in a culture's pornographic images.
+In subsequent research, we would examine whether such cultural differences in depictions also have an impact on women's actual empowerment and disempowerment.